ayushshivam48/Syllabus/Software Engineering and Modelling.md

 ## 3. Role and Responsibilities of a Software Engineer

 ### Roles:
-- Software Developer
+- Software Developer : Professionals who create, design, and maintain software applications.
-- System Analyst
+- System Analyst : A professional who analyzes, designs, and implements information systems to improve organizational efficiency and effectiveness.
-- Quality Assurance Engineer
+- Quality Assurance Engineer : Plays a crucial role in ensuring that software products meet quality standards before release.
-- Project Manager
+- Project Manager : A professional responsible for planning, organizing, and overseeing the completion of a project.
-- UI/UX Designer
+- UI/UX Designer : Focus on creating user-friendly digital products and experiences.
-- DevOps Engineer
+- DevOps Engineer : An IT professional who bridges the gap between software development and IT operations teams to streamline the software development lifecycle.

 ### Responsibilities:
 - Understanding requirements